bakerjd99/Analyze-the-Data-not-the-Drivel/wp2epub/lastschoolboystandin8196.markdown

 that would be the last time I'd ever see him.

 Without Richard to distract me, I knuckled down just enough to get through my last term.
-My grades were mediocre, probably not good enough to get into graduate school.
-I didn't know what to do next but knew I didn't want to get a serious job and start adding to the gross domestic product.
+My grades were mediocre, not good enough to get into graduate school: once an inferior being always an inferior being.
+I didn't know what to do next, but I knew I didn't want to get a serious job and start adding to the gross domestic product.
 By sheer luck, I was recruited by CUSO (basically the Canadian Peace Corps) to teach mathematics in Ghana.
 A few months later, I was teaching high school in Tamale, Ghana.
 Of all the jobs I've done over a long and embarrassing career, I liked teaching the best.
-But sadly, I could make three to four times more money as a programmer than I ever could as a teacher.
+But sadly, I could make far more money as a programmer than I ever could as a teacher.
 So instead of putting up with undermotivated horny teenagers, I put up with corporate fools and tools instead.
 "Work," for me, remains a four-letter word.

 Near the end of my second term in Tamale, I got a letter from Richard's mother.
 I once met Richard's mom in Beirut.
 She was a bit older than my